by Chantal Bufe

 Or in Paulo Coehlo's words:

 Secondly, let's remember that we all need to start somewhere.
-Every single successful person has had their shares of failures and the only thing that differentiates these people from others is that that they didn't give up.
+Every successful person has had their shares of failures, and the only thing that differentiates these people from others is that they didn't give up.
 They chose not to quit.
 They allowed themselves to pass through the pain of failure, dusted themselves off, and tried again.
 And again.
 And again.

 Until, one day, they realized that their continuous effort, patience, resilience, and sheer refusal to resign brought them here: success.

 We often consider rejection synonymous with failure, and we all know the following scenario too well: we open our hearts (to someone or something), and it is scary.
 We become vulnerable, and that is even scarier.
 Already feeling insecure, we are then ....rejected.
 Now, we feel immense pain which manifests as shame (what will people think of me? who am I to have tried this in the first place?).
 So we quickly close our hearts and promise ourselves never to let down our guard again because THIS was embarrassing!
 Right?

 This was not embarrassing.
 It was brave.
 And the entity telling you that rejection is embarrassing is not you but your ego (the part of you who reacts to the outside world and deeply cares about what other people think).
 So, if we (try our hardest and) take the ego out of the equation, we can see rejection for what it is: a guidepost that prevents us from going the wrong way while redirecting us to something that is meant for us.